Open Christmas Eve (12/24/18) 8:00AM-6:00PM, Closed Christmas Day (12/25/18)

-- On site laboratory and x-ray services
+- On-site laboratory services

 When you first come to the office, a nurse or medical assistant will spend time with you and your child, asking questions and performing some procedures such as temperature taking.

 The pediatrician or pediatric resident will then examine your child.
-On some occasions your child will be examined first by a medical student, then by a pediatrician.
+On some occasions, your child will be examined first by a medical student, then by a pediatrician.
 If you are uncomfortable with this arrangement, or if you have any questions about the diagnosis or treatment, please let us know.